6 tips for making the most of your cold room

 At Crodeon we build the Reporter, a wireless sensor device that records the temperature in multiple rooms with a built-in alarm function.
 This allows you to watch your cold rooms from a distance with peace of mind.
 A notification (email, sms or voice call) is sent when the temperature no longer meets the requirements allowing for a quick response.
 Providing reliable remote monitoring is key to avoiding catastrophic scenarios from happening.

-Take a look at our solution and get in touch if your have any questions.
+Take a look at our cold room monitoring solution and get in touch if your have any questions.

 Think about the layout of the cold storage